dividedbyzeroco/warp-server/readme.md

 ## Creating a User class

 A `User` represents individual people who log in and make requests to the server.
-To enable this feature, you would need to declare a new class which extends from `User.Class`.
+To enable this feature, you would need to declare a new class which extends from `User`.

 ```javascript
 // Import User from WarpServer